sibalea/Python-challenge/README.md

 # Python-challenge
 Only for Python practice assignments
-My mentor Roseric is guiding me through.
+My mentor @rosericazondekon is guiding me through.